WOMEN’S WORK: MODERN WOMEN POETS WRITING IN ENGLISH

 Regardless of this (to us) comic and ludicrous picture, Fenton’s conclusions are enlightening: “Women becoming priests – the Pagan-sounding Priestess – upsets the symbolism”.
 Such views accord with women’s assigned role as defender of morality within “a Judaeo-Christian world view where a woman’s value was above rubies and yet below that of men”, as Sally Feldman describes it.
 She goes on to quote the Bishop of Rochester Michael Nazir-Ali’s admiration for the historian Callum Brown who “’notes particularly the part played by women in upholding piety and in passing on the faith in the home.
 It was the loss of this faith and piety among women which caused the steep decline in Christian observance in all sections of society”.
 What a heavy burden this is: to make a woman responsible for perceived failings in a hierarchy she’s powerless to redefine or question.

 The baggage attached to “woman poet” – poetess or not – is more like a lead weight.
-Poet and critic Stanley Kunitz, in a review of Louise Bogan’s Land of Dust and Flame quotes with dismay Allen Tate’s reference to her as “the most accomplished woman poet of our time”, and wonders if “to be perennially classified and reviewed as a ‘woman poet’, must prove discomfiting, at least to a poet…of superlative gifts and power”, and to anyone else, it’s tempting to add, unless we’re in an elitist mood.
+Poet and critic Stanley Kunitz, in a review of Louise Bogan’s Land of Dust and Flame quotes with dismay Allen Tate’s reference to her as “the most accomplished woman poet of our time”, and wonders if “to be perennially classified and reviewed as a ‘woman poet’, must prove discomfiting, at least to a poet…of superlative gifts and power”, and to anyone else, it’s tempting to add.
 With the perception others sorely lack, Kunitz disparages Stephen Spender’s generalisation that: “when men write poetry they have their eyes fixed on several things at once, such as the form and effect of the poem, whereas women lose themselves in the subject-matter, the experience….and are careless of words themselves and rhythmic pattern”.
 Spender clearly hadn’t read Plath, nor many others, one is bound to say.
 And I’d thought that women were meant to be the ultimate multi-taskers!
 But such clichés are always a moveable feast (sic).

 James Fenton is “loathe to betray the spirit of Moore and Bishop by calling them women poets”, which term is commonly understood to be one of belittlement.
 It’s hard to know how to take his comment that we can’t know if Marianne Moore “achieved what she did only at the cost of the suppression of what might be taken as womanly”, which presumably would otherwise hinder her greatness.
 Sylvia Plath, doubtless fairer game than Moore or Bishop, is damned with faint praise (or praised with faint damning, I’m not sure which): “…I was looking out for that particular tone of voice, the tone she acquires when she is not yelling (and most of the time she is not yelling)”: which final clause certainly begs the question of why he mentions “yelling” at all.